bswiswa/node/notes.md

 node app.js remove --title="batsi"
 yargs.argv { _: [ 'remove' ], title: 'batsi', '$0': 'app.js' }
 ```
-Notice that yarn was able to parse the `--title = "batsi` and store them appropriately.
+Notice that yargs was able to parse the `--title = "batsi` and store them appropriately.

 ### Working with JSON
 JSON stands for JavaScript Object Notation and it is a way of representing an object as a string.
 JSON is popular because it is a string of text and so it can be easily read or parsed and used to recreate an object.